jarun/buku/README.md

     o id|range [...]       browse bookmarks by indices and/or ranges
     p id|range [...]       print bookmarks by indices and/or ranges
-    w [editor|id]          edit and add or update a bookmark c id                   copy url at search result index to clipboard ?                      show this help
+    w [editor|id]          edit and add or update a bookmark c id                   copy URL at search result index to clipboard ?                      show this help
     q, ^D, double Enter    exit buku
 ```